How Noise Benefits AI-generated Image Detection: Conclusion

 \section{Conclusion}

 In this paper, we systematically analyze the limitations of current AI-generated image detectors and identify spurious shortcuts as the root cause of overfitting.
-We observe that introducing small random perturbations into the feature space can effectively mitigate this problem and significantly improve generalization.
-Building on this insight, we propose a novel framework, Positive-incentive Noise for CLIP-based detection(PiN-CLIP), which transforms random noise perturbations into controllable, task-oriented signals.
+We are the first to explore how feature space perturbations affect the generalization of AI-generated image detectors and observe that introducing small random perturbations into the feature space can effectively mitigate the spurious shortcuts and significantly improve generalization.
+Building on this insight, we propose a novel framework, Positive-incentive Noise for AI-generated image detection(PiND), which transforms random noise perturbations into controllable, task-oriented signals.
 Specifically, we employ a cross-modal attention mechanism to integrate visual features and label embeddings, generating task-adaptive, forgery-conditional Gaussian perturbations.
-By jointly optimizing the noise generator and the visual encoder, PiN-CLIP suppresses shortcut-sensitive directions under beneficial stochastic transformations while amplifying stable forensic cues, leading to more generalized artifact representations and opening a new direction for noise-driven learning in multimedia forensics.
+By jointly optimizing the noise generator and the visual encoder, PiND suppresses shortcut-sensitive directions under beneficial stochastic transformations while amplifying stable forensic cues, leading to more generalized artifact representations.
+Our method can be adapted to different ViT-based pre-trained models, opening a new direction for noise-driven learning in multimedia forensics.